UpdateW7/someguy/vdr/README.txt

 This is a mod that makes VD not as recycled from previous games.
+Also serves as a tribute to whatever inspired me to make this garbage collection of mods.
 Pretty much a cool spellcard gallery I made in my spare time.
 While I like to compare the difficulty of KWBaWC to a (bad) CAVE game, this one is more on par with the first two photo games, "Shoot the Bullet" and "Double Spoiler," which isn't a huge downgrade to be honest.
 Enjoy the show!
 Just don't have nightmares about it.